What is viral gastroenteritis?

 Viral gastroenteritis is an inflammation, swelling, and irritation of the inside lining of your gastrointestinal tract.
 A virus causes this illness.
 It can infect your stomach, small intestine, and large intestine.

 Viral gastroenteritis is very common.
-In most cases, it lasts only a few days and doesn’t require treatment.
-The biggest danger is dehydration from loss of fluid due to diarrhea and vomiting.
+In most cases, it lasts only a few days and doesn’t need treatment.
+The biggest danger is dehydration from fluid loss due to diarrhea and vomiting.

 What causes viral gastroenteritis?

 Several viruses can cause gastroenteritis.
 Viruses can be found in the vomit and the diarrhea of infected people.
 It can live for a long time outside the body.
 People who are infected can spread the virus to objects they touch, especially if they don’t wash their hands after using the bathroom.
-Food workers with the infection can spread it to others through food and beverages.
+Food workers with the infection can spread it to others through food and drinks.
 Sewage that gets into the water supply can also spread the illness.
-Although viral gastroenteritis is sometimes called "stomach flu," the seasonal influenza (flu) virus does not cause it.
+Viral gastroenteritis is sometimes called stomach flu.
+But the seasonal flu (influenza) virus does not cause it.

 Some of the common viruses that cause gastroenteritis include:

 - Rotavirus.
-This virus most commonly infects infants age 3 to 15 months.
+This virus most often infects infants age 3 to 15 months.
 The illness lasts for 3 to 7 days and is most common in fall and winter.

 - Norovirus.
-This virus is the most common cause of adult infections, and it’s usually responsible for outbreaks on cruise ships.
+This virus is the most common cause of adult infections.
+It’s often responsible for outbreaks on cruise ships.
 Symptoms last from 1 to 3 days and can occur any time of the year.

 - Adenovirus.
 This virus occurs year-round and affects children age 2 and younger.
 Symptoms last from 5 to 12 days.